 But just what is collagen, where does it come from, and how does it work?

 Collagen is the single-most abundant protein in the body, comprising one-third of total proteins, and it forms the structural foundation upon which beauty is built.
 At least 16 different types of collagen exist, but most of the collagen in the body – 80 to 90 percent – is type I, II or III collagen.
 It’s a key building block that helps make up our skin, muscles, ligaments, cartilage, blood and even our bones.

-Our bodies naturally produce much of the collagen protein we need, but over time collagen production slows down with age.
+Our bodies naturally produce much of the collagen protein we need, but over time collagen production slows down with age which is why some choose to introduce a premium marine collagen powder into their diets.
 Lifestyle choices can also impede our collagen production; unhealthy eating habits, too much time in the sun and smoking can sabotage our body’s ability to produce collagen, as can certain health conditions.

 Furthermore, the collagen fibers in our bodies can become damaged with the passage of time, causing them to lose their strength and thickness.
 Damaged collagen or a lack of collagen can leave our bodies more susceptible to wrinkles, sagging skin, joint pain and other unpleasant side effects.
 Fortunately, adding collagen to our bodies, whether topically or by ingesting it, can have a positive effect and deliver certain benefits.

 As a fibrous protein of the extracellular matrix, collagen supports tissues (including skin), and it supports hair and nails.
 It’s rich in amino acids like glycine, proline and hydroxyproline.
 These amino acids help provide collagen’s characteristic fiber-like structure and provide rigidity and resistance to stretching.
 Human studies show that collagen protein supports skin health by promoting elasticity and hydration.
 These important benefits aid in promoting and maintaining a more youthful appearance.